Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Corrie: It doesn't have to be the main theme.

-Michaela: Yeah.
-And I know that some people kind of avoid talking to kids about certain subjects because they're afraid of mistakes or getting things wrong, or they think that kids are too young to learn about specific topics like LGBTQ families or gender identity or afraid of making mistakes when they talk to kids about race.
-How can people kind of gain more confidence around that?
-And how can we teach kids about specific topics in an age appropriate manner?
+Michaela: I know that some people avoid talking to kids about certain subjects because they're afraid of mistakes or getting things wrong, or they think that kids are too young to learn about specific topics like LGBTQ families or gender identity or afraid of making mistakes when they talk to kids about race.
+How can people gain more confidence around that?
+And how can we teach kids about specific topics in an age-appropriate manner?

-Corrie: Yeah, for sure.
-This is probably by far the biggest question that I get from people and I really want to start out by validating that it's really natural to feel nervous, especially teaching and talking to somebody about a topic that is new to you personally.
-You know, I always use the example of like if I was a substitute teacher and somebody was like, here you go, here's your AP calculus class notes for the day that you're going to teach.
+Corrie: This is probably by far the biggest question that I get from people and I really want to start out by validating that it's really natural to feel nervous, especially teaching and talking to somebody about a topic that is new to you personally.
+You know, I always use the example of if I was a substitute teacher and somebody was, here you go, here's your AP calculus class notes for the day that you're going to teach.
 I would be a disaster!
-Yeah.
-I would be just like so sweaty; I would be so nervous too.
+I would be just so sweaty; I would be so nervous too.
 My math levels just aren't there.
-So, like, I would feel really uncomfortable trying to teach somebody that.
+So, I would feel really uncomfortable trying to teach somebody that.

-Especially you know, I'm in my thirties.
-I come from the generation that people are like, don't talk about race, colorblind, everybody is happy and fine and such – that’s invalidating.
+I'm in my thirties.
+I come from the generation that people don't talk about race, they’re colour blind, everybody is happy and fine and such – that’s invalidating.
 It's also not very helpful.
 So, I think recognizing that you're going to be uncomfortable, that's the first step.
-You know, even this is what I have focused on since 2016.
-And it's like still not easy, you know, it's like never fun to talk about all of these things and also any sort of social justice education topic.
-It starts with the same foundation no matter what age.
-I personally am a proponent of teaching this right from the beginning with the foundation because then I feel like there is going to be less unlearning that has to be done later on in life and later on in school.
+This is what I have focused on since 2016, and it's still not easy.
+It’s never fun to talk about all of these things and also any sort of social justice education topic.
+It starts with the same foundation, no matter what age.
+I personally am a proponent of teaching this right from the beginning with the foundation because then there is going to be less unlearning that has to be done later on in life and in school.

-If we start from a social justice foundation, any person needs to cultivate a personal identity that centered around joy and empowerment.
-And they also need to be able to recognize that in others, especially when their lived experiences are different.
+If we start from a social justice foundation, any person needs to cultivate a personal identity that centred around joy and empowerment.
+They also need to be able to recognize that in others, especially when their lived experiences are different.
 So, I think that's a really great place to start, talking about this identity cultivation.

-Then also a second piece to add on to that which will help facilitate these conversations would be recognizing justice in a developmentally appropriate way.
-The way that I always explained this when I was in the classroom – I worked with three- to five-year-old’s – and so anybody that has been around, probably even one 3–5-year-old, has always heard something along the lines of like “that's not fair, this isn't fair, this game's not fair”.
+Then also a second piece to add on to that which will help facilitate these conversations, would be recognizing justice in a developmentally appropriate way.
+The way that I always explained this when I was in the classroom – I worked with three- to five-year-old’s – anybody that has been around, probably even one three– to five-year-old, has heard something along the lines of “that's not fair, this isn't fair, this game's not fair”.
 And so, okay, let's take back this statement.
 Kids are learning at this age about fair and unfair.
-And we can take this a step further and not sort of leave that surface of fairness and unfairness conversation behind and really get to the center of the issue.
-Is it really unfair or is it just not the outcome that you wanted?
-You know, like, is it really unfair that somebody else won the Foursquare game or did you just want to win?
-Because, like, I get it.
+We can take this a step further and not leave that surface of fairness and unfairness conversation behind and really get to the centre of the issue.
+Is it really unfair, or is it just not the outcome that you wanted?
+Is it really unfair that somebody else won the Foursquare game or did you just want to win?
+Because, I get it.
 You know, we've got to be the Foursquare champion, but just because somebody else won doesn't necessarily mean that that was unfair.
 It just means that you're disappointed.

-So being able to draw this like very specific through-line to a situation, to this big abstract concept of justice can be taught and explained in the classroom using familiar terms and situations.
-And it really helps, especially with these big abstract topics, kids that are three to five or just sort of conceptualizing that the world operates in like a not entirely egocentric way.
-And they're also just being able to conceptualize abstract things and algebraic thinking.
-So being able to point to a specific phrase or situation really also helps to kind of explain.
+So being able to draw this very specific through-line to a situation, to this big abstract concept of justice, can be taught and explained in the classroom using familiar terms and situations.
+It really helps, especially with these big abstract topics, kids that are three to five or just conceptualizing that the world operates in a not entirely egocentric way.
+They're also just being able to conceptualize abstract things and algebraic thinking.
+Being able to point to a specific phrase or situation really also helps to explain.

-You know, kids naturally are inclined for empathy, fairness, and we can take these natural inclinations and help develop critical thinking skills and recognition of injustice.
-Due to marginalized aspects of one identity, you know, we can talk about visible and invisible identities.
+You know, kids naturally are inclined to empathy and fairness, and we can take these natural inclinations and help develop critical thinking skills and recognition of injustice.
+Due to marginalized aspects of one identity, we can talk about visible and invisible identities.
 We can go deeper with discussions of justice and fairness.
-And that brings in topics like identifying stereotypes and signs to look for and we can then take it to is woo..
+That brings in topics like identifying stereotypes and signs to look for and we can then take it to its… woo..
 Got too excited!
 Is somebody being unfairly having a rule applied to them?
-You know, if we want to talk again about the in the classroom thing, you know, are all the rules applied fairly to all the students in the classroom, whereas there may be one rule that's like, oh, girls aren't allowed to go play in the mud or something, you know, then you can sort of again have that very concrete example to a large abstract sort of thing.
+You know, if we want to talk again about the classroom thing, are all the rules applied fairly to all the students in the classroom?
+Whereas there may be one rule that's: girls aren't allowed to go play in the mud, then you can again have that very concrete example to a large abstract concept.
 So I hope that helps.

-And I hope, yeah, that that makes people feel a little bit better that, you know, just got to keep having ongoing conversations.
-Like when we learn English or when we learn, you know, history, we don't just have one conversation about grammar.
+And I hope that that makes people feel a little bit better that we’ve just got to keep having ongoing conversations.
+Like when we learn English or when we learn history, we don't just have one conversation about grammar.
 We learn all the different parts of grammar.
-We have ongoing things.
-We, you know, do things like spelling tests where things get progressively more complex.
-So like why would any of these topics like anti-bias anti-racist topics, talking about gender stereotypes, all of these things, we're certainly not going to be having one conversation about it.
-So it's making the time to embed all of these within regular parts of the day.
+We have ongoing discussions.
+We do things like spelling tests where things get progressively more complex.
+So, why would any of these topics like anti-bias or anti-racist topics, talking about gender stereotypes, all of these things, we're certainly not going to be having only one conversation about it.
+It's making the time to embed all of these within regular parts of the day.

-Michaela: Yeah, that's a really great point.
-And yeah, I think it must have a huge impact on kids when you start with an anti-bias anti-racist curriculum in school as opposed to like trying to unlearn specific things later in life.
+Michaela: That's a really great point.
+It must have a huge impact on kids when you start with an anti-bias, anti-racist curriculum in school as opposed to trying to unlearn specific things later in life.

 Corrie: Absolutely.
 Yeah.